LorenFrankLab/spyglass/docs/src/misc/merge_tables.md

 ## What

-A Merge Table is fundametally a master table with one part for each divergent pipeline.
+A Merge Table is fundamentally a master table with one part for each divergent pipeline.
 By convention...

 1. The master table has one primary key, `merge_id`, a